akansha9936/movie_website/README.md

-# movie_website
+# Rate-view
-RateView is a movie website which shows the IMDB ratings of various movies.
+This website provide you with the rating of the movies based on genre.